6 Best Cloud Data Warehouse Solutions for 2023 and How to Choose the Right One

 Overall: In contrast to SQL BD, Azure Synapse is designed for online analytical processing (OLAP), making it suitable for processing huge datasets in real time.
 It prioritizes analytical availability over data consistency.
 If your warehouse contains 1TB of data or more, consider opting for Azure Synapse over Azure SQL DB.

-#6 - Firebolt
+#6 - ClickHouse

 No Right or Wrong Answer

 All of the above solutions are serious contenders in the field of data warehousing, yet no solution is 100% complete.
 Each one puts a premium on either consistency or analytics availability.
 Regardless of which is more important for your business, one thing is certain: a cloud data warehouse is a key element of any modern data strategy.
-Which warehouse will you choose?
+Which one will you choose?

 Start for Free